FullLifeGames/ShowdownBackup/README.md

 # Pokémon Showdown Backup Script

-This repository contains a script that can backup your Showdown team with a button click.
-(Description thanks to GPT 4)

 This repository contains a [Tampermonkey](https://www.tampermonkey.net/) script that can backup your Showdown team with a button click on Google Chrome, Firefox, Microsoft Edge, and other browsers that support Tampermonkey.
+(Thanks GPT 4 for the README)

 ## What is Tampermonkey?